SBOHVM/RPiR/README.md

 ## Course preparation

-You'll need to do a few things before you can start the course.
+There are a few things to do before you can start the course.
 The details are available in the guide section of the [docs][docs] under [Course preparation][prep].